-RFCx Arbimon is a web interface for biologist and ecologists to work with audio data collected from the field using an AudioMoth, Swift, SongMeter, Guardian or any other recording device.
-The RFCx Arbimon web app was designed for ecologists and biologists needing to conduct sophisticated scientific analyses on large volumes of audio data collected from the field.
-Scientists need a sophisticated and highly flexible analytical tool to be able to slice and dice audio data in countless variations in order to answer specific research questions.
-This data can then be exported and analyzed further using advanced statistical analyses tools like R, or a similar platform.
+RFCx Arbimon is a free web interface for biologists, ecologists and citizen scientists to work with audio data collected from the field using an AudioMoth, Swift, SongMeter, RFCx Guardian or any other recording device.
+The Arbimon web app was designed for ecologists and biologists needing to conduct sophisticated scientific analyses on large volumes of audio data collected from the field.
+Arbimon is a sophisticated and highly flexible analytical tool which is able to slice and dice audio data in countless variations in order to answer specific research questions.
+This data can then be exported and analyzed further using advanced statistical analyses tools.

-From there, biologists and ecologists can formulate conclusions that would guide publications of scientific papers to then inform conservation interventions.
-In order to accomplish this, our platform offers the following features to perform several kinds of analyses: pattern matching (object recognition using a cross correlation analysis to identify presence of similar patterns in other audio files), soundscape analysis, and the Random Forest model analysis (which uses AI).
-RFCx Arbimon is being used by scientists to support conservation/biodiversity projects all over the world.
-Check out our additional support articles to learn how to get set up in Arbimon!
+From there, biologists and ecologists can formulate conclusions which can guide publications of scientific papers and/or inform conservation practices.
+In order to accomplish this, the Arbimon platform offers the following features to perform several kinds of analyses: Pattern Matching (object recognition using a cross correlation analysis to identify presence of similar patterns in other audio files), Soundscape Analysis, Random Forest Model (RFM) analysis (which uses AI), and a host of other features.
+Arbimon is now being used by scientists to support conservation/biodiversity projects all over the world.
+Check out our Arbimon articles to learn how to get set up and conduct analysis in Arbimon.